HNRobert/I-Wanna-English/README.md

 Then click the **Enable** option, and have fun coding!

-(There is a testing function, type `>I Wanna English: Test` on the searching column above, and you will see the button)
+(There is a testing function, type `>I Wanna English: Test` in the searching column above, and you will see the button)

 PS: You can also replace English with any other language, as long as you like (易语言: ? (bushi)).